 I appreciate the focus of political science professor John Kirlin on knowledge-driven policy.
-As a professor of microbiology and immunology, I would like to clarify how current knowledge of vaccination informs current policy and the important pending legislation Senate Bill 277 (“‘Precision medicine’ should help inform vaccine policy”; Viewpoints, May 17).
+As a professor of microbiology and immunology, I would like to clarify how current knowledge of vaccination informs current policy and the important pending legislation Senate Bill 277 (“<TH>‘Precision medicine’ should help inform vaccine policy”; Viewpoints, May 17).

 First, it should be noted that there remains very little uncertainty regarding the safety and effectiveness of the vaccines mandated for California schoolchildren.
 Rigorous epidemiological research and safety monitoring shows that the currently recommended combination of vaccines is safe and highly beneficial for the vast majority of individuals.

 Kirlin’s call for increased support for research to improve the application of precision medicine principles to better predict the benefits and risks of vaccination for individuals is timely and would certainly be welcomed by the scientific community.
 The current medical exemption policy already protects children who are known to have weakened immune systems due to illness or medical treatments, as well as those who have had severe allergic reactions or adverse events after vaccination in the past.